The methods, the types, and safety.

 Weather-Appropriate Clothes: Who knows how cold it will be during the investigation.
 It is a wise idea to dress appropriately.

-For the Experienced
+For Experienced Ghost Hunters

 Cellular Phone: While most everyone has a cell phone, it is important in the event of an emergency.
 Just be sure it is turned off or put on vibrate to minimize sounds.